BrianRagazzi/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

     Type 'cntrl-c' to kill 'apt'

 Type 'exit' twice to disconnect from both Instances.

 The private subnet has no inbound or outbound path to the Internet.
-In a later exercise we will create a **NAT Gateway** to allow for outbound connectivity for priavte Subnets to the Internet.
+In a later exercise we will create a **NAT Gateway** to allow for outbound connectivity for private Subnets to the Internet.

 Add a rule to the Security Group
 --------------------------------
 Use the following awscli command to create a new rule to the above security group.
+This rule enables the icmp protocol from anywhere.
+Note that the command requires the 'port' parameter - AWS document has this to say:

+For ICMP: A single integer or a range (type-code ) representing the ICMP type number and the ICMP code number respectively.
+A value of -1 indicates all ICMP codes for all ICMP types.
+A value of -1 just for type indicates all ICMP codes for the specified ICMP type.

 .. code-block::